EyasuTeshome/shifttracker/review-guidelines/job-search-plan-and-SMART-goals.md

 1. Statement of long- and mid-term professional goals, and

-2. MART goals that show how they will:
+2. SMART goals that show how they will:

 - Apply to jobs.
-- Add coding projects to portfolio.
+- Hone technical skills and add coding projects to portfolio.
 - Practice interviewing.
 - Continue networking.